-- Ensuring consistency of standards in learning and teaching - Providing children with access to a wider group of friends and learning experiences - Increasing the opportunities to develop staff expertise and the sharing of good practice - Maximising resources to the benefit of all Clearly, as a partner Head Teacher, there will be times when Miss Anderson is not on the premises of Fountainhall Primary.
-On these occasions the Principal Teacher, Mrs Winton, will have responsibility for the school.
+- Ensuring the consistency of standards in Teaching and Learning - · Providing our pupils with a wide range of learning experiences - Strengthening Transition opportunities from ELC to Pr1, class to class and from Pr 7 to S1 - · Shared use of resources for the benefit of all - · Developing our staff to upskill through collaboration and sharing of good practice.

+Clearly, as a Partner Head teacher, there will be times when Mrs McLeod is not on the premises of St Margaret's RC Primary.
+On these occasions the Principal Teacher will have responsibility for the school.